Dingko Singh

 Master Chief Petty Officer Ngangom Dingko Singh (1 January 1979 – 10 June 2021) was an Indian boxer who won the gold medal at 1998 Asian Games in Bangkok.
 He was from the North-eastern Indian state of Manipur.
-He was awarded the Padma Shri by Government of India in 2013.
+He was awarded the Padma Shri by the Government of India in 2013.

 Achievements

-Ngangom Dingko Singh, usually known as 'Dingko Singh' was an Indian boxer.
+Ngangom Dingko Singh, commonly known as Dingko Singh, was an Indian boxer.
 He is considered to have been one of the most outstanding boxers India ever produced.
-He won the King's cup in Bangkok in 1997 and won the Asian Games gold in the 1998 Bangkok Games.
+He won the King's Cup in Bangkok in 1997 and the Asian Games gold in the 1998 Bangkok Games.
 He was a service personnel of the Indian Navy.
-He is well known for having grabbed a gold medal in the boxing event at the Bangkok Asian Games in Thailand in 1998.

 Early life

-He was born on 1 January 1979 in a remote village called Sekta in the Imphal East District, Manipur to a very poor family.
+He was born on 1 January 1979 in a remote village called Sekta, in the Imphal East District, Manipur to a very poor family.
 Dingko had to fight back adversities from the beginning of his life, and was brought up in an orphanage.